anowii/DigitalDetectives/README.md

-# Team 1: Digital Detectives
+## Team 1: Digital Detectives
+Our team consists of 6 members:
+- Anna Almgren
+- Jakob Nawrouzi
+- Adrian Adborn
+- Viktor Listi
+- William Knutsson
+- David Tammpere _(team leader and scrum master)_

 ## Project focus
 LLM-powered Digital Forensic tool.
 It should be a module to Autopsy (written in Python) that can parse all the files and objects extracted from HDD images and answer the questions.